aws/aws-sessionstore-dynamodb-ruby/README.md

     export DYNAMO_DB_SESSION_TABLE_NAME='sessions'

-### Rails Generator Details

-The generator command specified in the installation section will generate two
-files: a migration file, `db/migration/VERSION_migration_name.rb`, and a configuration YAML file, `config/sessionstore/dynamodb.yml`.

-You can run the command with an argument that will define the name of the migration file.
-Once the YAML file is created, you can uncomment any of the lines to set configuration options to your liking.
-The session store will pull options from `config/sessionstore/dynamodb.yml` by default if the file exists.
-If you do not wish to place the configuration YAML file in that location, you can also pass in a different file path to pull options from.

 ### Garbage Collection

 You may want to delete old sessions from your session table.
-The following examples show how to clear old sessions from your table.

-#### Rails

-A Rake task for garbage collection is provided for Rails applications.
-By default sessions do not expire.
-See `config/sessionstore/dynamodb.yml` to configure the max age or stale period of a session.
-Once you have configured those values you can clear the old sessions with:

-    rake dynamo_db:collect_garbage

-#### Outside of Rails
+You can use the DynamoDB [Time to Live (TTL) feature][4] on the `expire_at` attribute to automatically delete expired items.

+If you want to take other attributes into consideration for deletion, you could instead use the `GarbageCollection` class.
 You can create your own Rake task for garbage collection similar to below:

     require "aws-sessionstore-dynamodb"